junxit/us-congress-bills-110/bill.md

 ## § 7.
 Increased Federal share for end-of-line fixed guideway stations

-Notwithstanding section 5309(h) of title 49, United States Code, a grant for a capital project to be assisted under section 5309 of such title during fiscal years 2008 and 2009 that involves the acquisition of real property for, or the design, engineering, or construction of, additional parking facilities at an end-of-line fixed guideway station shall be for 100 percent of the net capital cost of the project unless the grant recipient requests a lower grant percentage.
+Notwithstanding section 5309(h) of title 49, United States Code, a grant for a capital project to be assisted under section 5309 of such title during fiscal years 2008 and 2009 that involves the acquisition of real property for, or the design, engineering, or construction of, additional parking facilities at an end-of-line fixed guideway station or at a park-and-ride lot that serves a fixed route commuter bus route that is more than 20 miles in length shall be for 100 percent of the net capital cost of the project unless the grant recipient requests a lower grant percentage.

+## § 8.
+National consumer awareness program

+- **(a)** *In general* The Secretary of Transportation shall carry out a national consumer awareness program to educate the public on the environmental, energy, and economic benefits of public transportation alternatives to the use of single occupancy vehicles.
+- **(b)** *Authorization of appropriations* There is authorized to be appropriated to carry out this section $1,000,000 for fiscal year 2009.
+Such sums shall remain available until expended.

+## § 9.
+Exception to alternative fuel procurement requirement

+Section 526 of the Energy Independence and Security Act of 2007 (Public Law 110–140; 42 U.S. C. 17142) is amended—

+- **(1)** by striking “No Federal agency” and inserting “(a) Requirement.—Except as provided in subsection (b), no Federal agency”; and
+- **(2)** by adding at the end the following:
+  > - **(b)** *Exception* Subsection (a) does not prohibit a Federal agency from entering into a contract to purchase a generally available fuel that is not an alternative or synthetic fuel or predominantly produced from a nonconventional petroleum source, if—
+  >   - **(1)** the contract does not specifically require the contractor to provide an alternative or synthetic fuel or fuel from a nonconventional petroleum source;
+  >   - **(2)** the purpose of the contract is not to obtain an alternative or synthetic fuel or fuel from a nonconventional petroleum source; and
+  >   - **(3)** the contract does not provide incentives for a refinery upgrade or expansion to allow a refinery to use or increase its use of fuel from a nonconventional petroleum source.